 What are Converted Clicks?

-When using Google AdWords, there are two main ways to measure conversion: converted clicks and conversions.
+When using Google Ads, there are two main ways to measure conversion: converted clicks and conversions.
 Conversions are the total number of conversion actions or total sales plus

 unique leads.
 Converted clicks are the number of clicks that lead to one or more conversions.
 This metric is useful when you are interested in seeing clicks that generate one or more leads (regardless of the conversion action).